Hives (Urticaria) factsheet

 Treatment

-Treatment of hives will depend on the type and your child's medical history.
+Treatment depends on the type of hives and your child’s health.

-Antihistamines are safe to use, but you should check with your doctor about whether they are effective for your child.
+Antihistamines are generally safe to use, but it’s important to check with your doctor to see if they work for your child.

-Children who do not respond to antihistamines or have chronic hives will need to see a specialist doctor for treatment.
+Children who do not respond to antihistamines or who have chronic hives may need to see a specialist, such as:

 • an allergist – allergy specialist